domstef/CV2_project/README.md

 # CV2_project
-This is a project for photo manipulation.
-It is an app to manipulate photo by changing its features.
-Project is made in Python.
-It uses libraries like openCV and Qt.
+This is a project for image processing and analysis course.
+This application can be used to change certain features (like contrast or saturation) of an image and make common morphological operators like erosion and dilation.
+Project is written in Python and uses libraries like openCV and Qt.